hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 ![Screenshot of Web Archive of Compost Education Centre](images/compost-education-centre-archive-screenshot.png)

-Here's where `6kgrvlcuqdaq` appears on the map (in the same place as the physical location of the building/garden):
+Here's where `6kgrvlcuqdaq` appears on the map.
+It is in the same place as the physical location of the centre:

 ![Location of Hexagon for Compost Education Centre on Map of Victoria](images/vichex-6kgrvlcuqdaq.png)

-In the process of making this, I discovered a small [bug in IPFS](https://github.com/ipfs/kubo/issues/10808) which was quickly fixed.
+While trying to get this to work, I discovered a small [bug in IPFS](https://github.com/ipfs/kubo/issues/10808) which was quickly fixed.
 I used to work on the IPFS team, and I know everybody involved, so it was fun to actually find a bug!

 ## Open Source Search Engines

-A community could archive many of their local websites, and they could be saved and made available for posterity (if the community also has enough disk space for it).
-It could be like a hyperlocal [Wayback Machine](https://web.archive.org/).
+We want to make it possible for a community to archive many of their local websites, so they could be saved and made available for posterity (if the community also has enough disk space for it).
+It would be like a hyperlocal [Wayback Machine](https://web.archive.org/).

-I started to wonder if it would be possible to make a search engine with the same data.
-That could be super useful.
-Google search is completely dominant, but they've enshittified the results with ads and AI, and it's a US-based goliath with a surveillance capitalism business model.
+I started to wonder if it would be possible to make a search engine with the same data?

+Google search is completely dominant, but they've [enshittified](https://en.wikipedia.org/wiki/Enshittification) the results with ads and AI.
+Now is a bad time to trust a US-based goliath with a surveillance capitalism business model.
 There must be open source alternatives, right?

 I did some [research](https://6kgruqaeaaaa.vichex.ca/) and I came up with a short list of 4 projects that seemed active: